 Length of class

 The normal design of university classes consists of a midterm, final exam and some kind of project or assignment.
-The weight of these will change depending on the class but each usually makes up around 30 per cent of your grade.
+The weight of these will change depending on the class, but each usually makes up around 30 per cent of your grade.

-Also, you won’t necessarily have an even number of classes at the same times every day.
-One day you could have class at 8 a.m. and the next day have classes back to back starting at 2 p.m.
+In university, most classes run on a specific day of the week as opposed to every day—that’s why they're much longer.
+Also, you won’t necessarily have classes at the same time every day.
+One day you could have class at 8 a.m. and the next day have back-to-back classes starting at 2 p.m.

-University is a big change and can seem daunting for some but don’t let it overwhelm you, it just takes some getting used to.
+University is a big change and can seem daunting for some, but don’t let it overwhelm you, it just takes some getting used to.
 If you want to learn more about university life, check out some of the resources available through Student Life.